Bathroom Sink Buying Guide

 What is an Undermount Sink?

-Undermount sinks are installed under a cutout in your counter top.
+Undermount sinks are installed under a cutout on your countertop.
 The sink will be attached to the cutout with adhesive and supported from beneath.
 Cabinetry below your counter will hide the plumbing and give you lots of storage space.

 This kind of sink is very simple and elegant.
-It maximizes counter space and allows for a lot of hidden storage, too.
+It maximizes counter space and also allows for a lot of hidden storage.
 You can even install one in your existing bathroom vanity.
-However, you can only do this if you have a solid material counter top, like granite, concrete, or marble.
-If you want to install an undermount sink, and you have a tile or laminate counter top, you’re going to have to replace it, as well.
+However, you can only do this if you have a solid material countertop, like granite, concrete, or marble.
+If you want to install an undermount sink and have a tile or laminate countertop, you will have to replace it, as well.

 What is a Vessel Sink?